Shaping a safer future

 From VIVALDI Social Care:

-The benefits of collecting the data must outweigh any potential harms.
+the benefits of collecting the data must outweigh any potential harms

-It is not possible or feasible to obtain informed consent.
+it is not possible or feasible to obtain informed consent

 To address this, the research team has obtained a Section 251 exemption under the NHS Act 2006, which allows us to use patients' medical information without their consent.
 The study has also received ethical approval from the Confidentiality Advisory Group.

-Explore over 50 care homes across England, supporting adults living with complex needs.
+Explore care homes across England for adults with complex needs.